Otsoko/joystick/README.md

 ![Schema](https://github.com/Otsoko/joystick/raw/master/joystick_bb.png)

 ## Description ##
-This program displays several arrow shapes corresponding to the directionthe joystick is momving to.
+This program displays several arrow shapes corresponding to the direction the joystick is moving to.

 A circle is displayed when the joystick is in rest position.